 The field of medical technology is no longer being dominated by large corporations to push the limits and create new products.
-Small healthcare technology companies are the ones paving the way, creating devices, software and other tech that is more effective and less expensive than the traditional equipment from the past.
+Small healthcare technology companies are the ones paving the way, creating devices, software and other tech that is more effective and less expensive.
 From large machines that scan entire bodies externally to microscopic robots that diagnose health issues internally, medical technology startups have taken over.

 Medical technology factoring, also known as healthcare technology factoring, is the process of selling unpaid invoices in exchange for funding.
-This funding can provide healthcare technology companies with the money needed to pay their employees, prototype their device and market their work to potential clients like hospitals, big-box electronics stores or online retailers.
+This funding can provide healthcare technology companies with the money needed to pay their employees and prototype their devices.
+Also, they can market their work to potential clients like hospitals, big-box electronics stores, or online retailers.

-In addition, healthcare technology factoring helps smaller business in the industry keep their cash flow regulated, working to offset the net 30 to net 90 payment system adopted by the majority of medical establishments.
+In addition, healthcare technology factoring helps smaller businesses in the industry keep their cash flow regulated.
+This works to offset the net 30 to net 90 payment system adopted by the majority of medical establishments.